Linda (coordination language): History

 David Gelernter wrote the first version of Linda as a Ph.D. candidate in 1979, naming it after Linda Lovelace, who appeared in the pornographic film Deep Throat.
-At the time, the main language for parallel processing was Ada, developed by the U.S. Department of Defense and a tribute to Ada Lovelace, which Gelernter considered an "inelegant and bulky" language.
+At the time, the main language for parallel processing was Ada (named for the unrelated Ada Lovelace), which Gelernter considered an "inelegant and bulky" language.

 It was widely released in 1986, when Gelernter, along with his Yale colleague Nicholas Carriero and Sudhir Ahuja at AT&T Bell Laboratories, published "Linda and Friends" in an IEEE journal.

 By the early 1990s, Linda was widely used by corporations to more efficiently conduct big data analyses, including Wall Street brokerages as well as AT&T, Boeing, and United Technologies.
 There were even companies that specialized in creating specialized parallel computing applications based on Linda, the largest of which was Scientific Computing Associates, a New Haven-based company founded by several Yale computer scientists (Gelernter occasionally consulted for them but did not work there).
 Interest in Linda dropped in the mid-1990s, only to make a comeback in the late 1990s with several corporations implementing Linda in Java, including Sun Microsystems and IBM.

 Overview

 Model

-The Linda model provides a distributed shared memory, known as a tuple space because its basic addressable unit is a tuple, an ordered sequence of typed data objects; specifically in Linda, a tuple is a sequence of up to 16 typed fields enclosed in parentheses".
+The Linda model provides a distributed shared memory, known as a tuple space because its basic addressable unit is a tuple, an ordered sequence of typed data objects; specifically in Linda, a tuple is a sequence of up to 16 typed fields enclosed in parentheses.
 The tuple space is "logically shared by processes" which are referred to as workers that store and retrieve tuples.

 Operations

-One of Linda's main advantages is that it's simple, with only six operations that workers perform on the tuples to access tuplespace:
+One of Linda's main advantages is simplicity, with only six operations that workers perform on the tuples to access tuplespace: